bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-1-10-Install-YNAB-on-Arch-Linux.md

 ---
-layout: post
+layout: default
 title: Install YNAB on Arch Linux
+category: blog
 ---

 Installing You Need A Budget (YNAB) on the average Linux distro through wine is probably a no-brainer.
 Arch Linux requires a few extra strokes to get purring.

 This is primarily due to Arch's minimalist foundation, as well as YNAB being reluctant about running in 64 bit.